 Richard was a compassionate, gentle man.
 He gave of his life in service to others.
 Never seeking praise or adulation, he was a person who cared deeply for his fellow man.
 He loved his family, the fire department community, and Jewett.
 His passing has left a hole in our hearts and community.
 The universe became a little darker when his light was extinguished.

-Private services will be held for the family.
+A celebration of Richards life will be held Saturday, August 7, 2021 at 2 pm in Jewett Firehouse.
 In lieu of flowers, contributions can be made to the Jewett Volunteer Fire Department, PO Box 15, Jewett, OH 43986 or the American Cancer Society, Attn: RFL Medina SK #YLXXUH, 10501 Euclid Ave, Cleveland OH 44106.
 Koch Funeral Home, Scio has been entrusted with his services. www.kochfuneral.com

 To send flowers to the family or plant a tree in memory of Richard "Dick" Lynn Miser, please visit our floral store.